 - Direct PLUS Loans made to graduate or professional students.

-- Direct Consolidation Loans that did not repay any PLUS loans made to parents.
+- Direct Consolidation Loans that do not include parent PLUS loans.

 You can also repay the following types of student loans under REPAYE if you consolidate them first: